shpml/fundamentals/10_chapter/intro.md

 We could figure out that the relationship between `x` and `f(x)` is that the output is equal to double the input.
 In algebra, this relationship is written as `f(x) = 2 * x`.
 Familiar, right?

 Functions play a similar role in programming.
-JS Functions, like mathematical functions, perform transformations.
+JavaScript functions, like mathematical functions, perform transformations.
 They take input values and return an output value.

 # The Document Object Model